GDPR IN CRM

 8. Who is liable for violations?

-In the event of a breach, the Company shall be liable.
+In the event of a violation, the company is liable.
 Some companies have now received extremely high penalty notices.
 To ensure that this does not happen, you must carefully check the DSGVO in CRM in your company with regard to function, data storage and interfaces.

-When you protect the data in your own data center, you have sovereignty and always know what happens to them.
-Hosting providers in Germany and Europe are also obliged to work according to the GDPR.
-On the other hand, you are liable for violations of platforms outside Europe.
+If you protect the data in your own data center, you have sovereignty and always know what happens to it.
+And hosting providers in Germany and Europe are also obliged to work according to the GDPR.
+You, on the other hand, are liable for infringements from platforms outside Europe.

-9. Conclusion: The right CRM helps your company enormously in the implementation of the EU GDPR
+The right CRM helps your company enormously with the implementation of the EU GPDR

-By using a GDPR-compliant CRM system, you can simplify the adaptation to the EU regulation by a great deal.
-This way, your employees are data-protection-fit in no time!
-This is because you save the effort of adapting your workflows individually just to ensure that your employees work according to the new guidelines.
-In addition, you strengthen the trust of your customers and prospects in your company and you do not lose important customer information that serves as a basis for growth and innovation.
+With the use of a GDPR-compliant CRM system, you simplify the adaptation to the EU regulation by quite a bit.
+Your employees will be data protection compliant in no time!
+Because you save yourself the effort of adapting your workflows individually just to ensure that your employees work according to the new guidelines.
+In addition, you strengthen the trust of your customers and prospects in your company and you do not lose important customer information, which serves your company as a basis for growth and innovation.
 German CRM providers will support the implementation of the GDPR.

-Observe the developments of the EU Commission.
-Other legislative proposals are already under discussion: the Data Governance Act, which will be presented at the end of 2020, is a further step by the Commission to position the EU as a pioneer of data protection and to develop the issue of data protection into a competitive advantage.
+Watch the developments of the EU Commission.
+Other legislative proposals are already being discussed: The one presented at the end of 2020 Data Governance Act is a further step by the Commission to position the EU as a data protection pioneer and to turn the issue of data protection into a competitive advantage .